metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Kyle Van Noy only down lineman on either team having any impact on this game, even if only on one play.

 Dont'a Hightower managed to create pressure on a 3rd down.

+Bills still insisting on singular man coverage on Julian Edelman.

+I notice the Patriots chipping one of the Bills defensive lineman.
+Probably Shaq Lawson?